 It’s quite a surprise to me that I don’t have much to say in this section being the technical person designing something so critical, but to be honest it wasn’t the hard part.
 We designed some messages, thought about how they would interact, built some things and asked a lot of suppliers to build some things that matched our things.
 The key thing with interoperability it that it's not about technology, it's about workflow and working seamlessly as one for the benefit and safety of users.

 The one thing I guess I can say here is that this section is why the majority of interoperability programmes fail, and will continue to fail.
 It’s not about FHIR, CDA, HL7 or any other standards.
 They all come with the same promise of solving the problems of the past, but it was never the standards that were the problem.
-Sure they are better ways of doing things and the above standards are important, but to be perfectly honest with you, we could have used CSV files over TCP and it would have worked.
+Sure there are better ways of doing things and the above standards are important, but to be perfectly honest with you, we could have used CSV files over TCP and it would have worked.

 The big problem is that, interoperability programs start with step 5 most of the time.